Suncor Energy: A Cheap But Risky Dividend Play For The COVID-19 Recovery (NYSE:SU)

 Dividend Potential

-Suncor Energy stock yielded 4.91% (NYSE:TTM) as of this writing, and had a 6.42% five-year dividend growth rate.
+Suncor Energy stock yielded 4.91% (NYSE:TTM) as of this writing, and had a 6.42% five-year dividend growth rate (prior to the recent dividend cut).
 The forward yield is 3.95%, because the dividend was reduced this year.

 Suncor's dividend appears sustainable at today's prices.
 The cut was painful for those who held at the time it happened, but the benefit is that Suncor is now able to pay its dividend safely.
 In the third quarter, Suncor paid $321 million in dividends and had $1.166 billion in FFO.
 That means that the company pays out only 27% of FFO as dividends--not just sustainable, but very safe.